Shared Boarding and Day Experiences

-Living intentionally in a small supportive community allows students to truly feel like WMS is a home away from home.
-Boarding students live in one of four dorms with their peers, faculty members and faculty families.
-Each dorm has common space with couches, a TV and a microwave.
-Faculty doors are very often open and their apartments can feel like an extension of the dorm.
-This accessibility is one of the hallmarks of what makes the WMS community special.
+Living intentionally in a small, supportive community allows boarding students to truly feel like White Mountain is a home away from home.
+Boarding students live in one of four dorms—Burroughs, Carter, Hill House, or the New Dorm—with their peers, faculty members, and faculty families.
+Faculty doors are very often open, and their apartments can feel like an extension of the dorm.
+This accessibility is one of the hallmarks of what makes the White Mountain community special.

 Evening study hall provides a quiet time for students to do their homework.
 After study hall is often when dorm jobs are completed, rooms cleaned, and dorms may have meetings.
 Students may also hang out in the student lounge or use the fitness center before check-in.